 5. Let World-Class Museums Make Your Rainy-Day Plans (Various Regions)

 Don’t let April showers spoil your fun.
 New York State offers fun-filled museums for all ages, including The Strong National Museum of Play in Rochester (pictured), a museum large enough that you can easily spend a day exploring the exhibits, including everything from an enormous play grocery store to giant Etch-a-Sketches, obstacle courses, arcade games, and more.
 Visit the world’s largest collection of glass and glass-making demonstrations (and DIY workshops!) at The Corning Museum of Glass.
+Celebrate peace, love, and music at the Bethel Woods Center for the Arts when it reopens in April.
 Explore our Museums page for endless indoor fun.

 6. Go on a Tasting Tour of Outdoor Food Markets (Various Regions)

 Come springtime, food vendors, musical performers, farmers, and vintage collectors come together for amazing outdoor markets.
 May 25 marks the reopening of the Watertown Farm and Craft Market in the Thousand Islands-Seaway, bringing delicious treats, fresh produce, and family programming back every Wednesday until October.
-In New York City, save your appetite for the popular Smorgasburg, the largest weekly open-air food market in America!
-Next, on April 30, the monthly Bronx Night Market reopens, with delicious foods, live performances, and installations.
+In New York City, save your appetite for the popular Smorgasburg, the largest weekly open-air food market in America, attracting thousands of people each weekend to Brooklyn and Manhattan!
+Be sure not to miss Bronx Night Market (opens April 29) and Queens Night Market (pictured; opens April 15).

-Give in to your sweet tooth during the Chocolate Expo on March 27 at the Cradle of Aviation Museum in Garden City.
+Give in to your sweet tooth during the Chocolate Expo on March 12 at Hofstra University on Long Island.
 With more than 60 vendors—featuring chocolates, gourmet foods, cheeses, wine, spirits, cider, and more—you’ll find delicious chocolate treats in all shapes and sizes.

 7. Soak up Outdoor Art & Culture in the Sun (Various Regions)